EdCharbeneau/RapidPrototypingMVCExamples/Readme.md

 This repository contains all of the examples given in the article **Rapid prototyping, the MVC working model**.

-These examples were built using ASP.NET MVC, Prototyping for MVC 3 and Foundation Framework 2.2.
+These examples were built using ASP.NET MVC 3, Prototyping for MVC and Foundation Framework 2.2.